etcwilde/Cloth/README.md

 - Scroll Wheel: Incremental Dolly
 - SHIFT + Middle Mouse Click: Track
 - Middle Mouse Click: Rotate View

+### Quaternion Camera:

+The quaternion camera has no user inputs.

+Note: This one is meant to just sit there and spin.
+It is pretty funny looking, though it is not my fault if you get sick, consider yourself warned.

 ### Spline Camera: